-This driver serves for communication with Allen Bradley
+This driver serves for communication with PLC devices Allen Bradley

 company by the EtherNetIP/CIP

 protocol.
-See also Communication with Allen Bradley PLC devices from the Rockwell Automation company
+See also Communication with PLC devices Allen Bradley by the Rockwell Automation company

 protocol (Common Industrial Protocol